-\ Includes the loan types; Loans to cooperatives, Processing and marketing, and Farm-related business.
+^{} Includes the loan types; Loans to cooperatives, Processing and marketing, and Farm-related business.

 To mitigate risk of loan losses, the Association may enter into guarantee arrangements with certain GSEs, including the Federal Agricultural Mortgage Corporation (Farmer Mac), and state or federal agencies.
 These guarantees generally remain in place until the loans are paid in full or expire and give the Association the right to be reimbursed for losses incurred or to sell designated loans to the guarantor in the event of default (typically four months past due), subject to certain conditions.
-The guaranteed balance of designated loans under these agreements was \$27,718, \$29,990, and \$31,860 at December 31, 2021, 2020, and 2019, respectively.
+The guaranteed balance of designated loans under these agreements was \$25,076, \$27,718, and \$29,990 at December 31, 2022, 2021, and 2020, respectively.
 Fees paid for such guarantee commitments totaled less than \$1 for each of the years presented.
 These amounts are classified as noninterest expense.

-\\ Purchased credit impaired (PCI) loans.
+^{} Purchased credit impaired (PCI) loans.

 A restructuring of a debt constitutes a troubled debt restructuring (TDR) if the creditor for economic or legal reasons related to the debtor's financial difficulties grants a concession to the debtor that it would not otherwise consider.
-The following tables present additional information about pre-modification and post-modification outstanding recorded investment and the effects of the modifications that occurred during the periods presented.
+The following table presents additional information about pre-modification and post-modification outstanding recorded investment and the effects of the modifications that occurred during the periods presented.
 The tables do not include purchased credit impaired loans.
-There were no new TDRs that occurred during the year ended December 31, 2021.
+There were no new TDRs that occurred during the years ended December 31, 2022 and 2021.

 Year Ended December 31, 2020

 Outstanding Recorded Investment erest essions rincipal ncessions ther essions Total Cha rge-offs

 Pre-modification:

 Real estate mortgage \$ 29 \$ 2,691 \$ - \$ 2,720

-Total \$ 29 \$ 2,691 \$ - \$ 2,720
+Total \$ 29 \$ 2,691 \$ \$ 2,720

 Post-modification:

 Real estate mortgage \$ 30 \$ 2,691 \$ - \$ 2,721 \$ (65)

-Total \$ 30 \$ 2,691 \$ - \$ 2,721 \$ (65)
+Total \$ 30 \$ 2,691 \$ \$ 2,721 \$ (65)